Are you tracking the right product marketing KPIs?

-With so many product growth insights available to every product marketer, it’s sometimes hard to understand which metrics are relevant and which you should be tracking to measure the success of your product marketing.
+With so many product growth insights available to every product marketing team, it’s sometimes hard to understand which metrics are relevant and which you should be tracking to measure the success of your product marketing strategy.

 - Revenue (Referral) stage KPIs to track: NPS